ninjakwarl/tickytackai/README.md

 In Karl by layman's term: Just imagine you are being negated everytime you move with every possible movements 😆

-Here is the sample setup :D
+Here is the sample setup :poop:

 ![](https://media.giphy.com/media/Tf3Qy3PFAWebrLnUKn/giphy.gif)